suusanp/stealth-health/m1/case_study.md

 ### 3.1 Data Collection Practices

 ### 3.2 Identified Privacy Threats and Their Causes
+As we can see from the timeline of the Fitbit devices [^4] since the company's inception at 2007, every new device coming into the market meant more data collection from the users.

 ### 3.3 Comparative Analysis of Privacy Policies and Actual Data Handling Practices